Jan-San Distributor Valuation

 Janitorial Supplies Distribution Valuation Calculator & Exit Planning Built for Jan-San Distributors

-Jan-san distributors with auto-ship programs and diversified customer bases trade at 4x-8x EBITDA.
-YourExitValue tracks the recurring revenue, customer mix, and margin metrics buyers use to price acquisitions.
+Jan-san distributors with high customer retention and programmed auto-ship accounts trade at 2.5x-5.0x SDE and 4.0x-8.0x EBITDA.
+YourExitValue tracks customer retention rates, recurring delivery programs, and private label penetration buyers use to price jan-san distributor acquisitions.

 Free Janitorial Supplies Valuation Calculator